MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-state.md

 ## [JavaScript](#tab/javascript)

-Next, we register `MemoryStorage` that is then used to create `UserState` and `ConversationState` objects.
+Next, you register `MemoryStorage` that is then used to create `UserState` and `ConversationState` objects.
 These are created in **index.js** and consumed when the bot is created.

 **index.js**